 Unfortunately, a number of his ideas are either out of date or just not a good fit.
 For instance, he wanted to move the closing banquet to the day after the final golf round.

 How Do You Deal with a Condescending Manager?

 Ultimately, he cannot force you to accept his ideas when they are weak.
 However, he has unofficial power that could potentially damage your efforts via his lack of support for the event.

-It’s not a good idea to sidestep working with Gerald.
+Choice A, sidestepping working with Gerald, is not a good idea.
 He’s too powerful a figure in your company.
 True, you don’t want to be confrontational with Q1 behavior in a public setting.
 If you want Gerald’s cooperation, you need to give him respect and allow him to save face.

 But it’s not Q4 leadership — and it’s certainly two-faced — to say yes in a meeting while knowing you’ll just dismiss the idea afterward.
 That’s not managing behavior; it’s avoidance on your part.
 And what will you do when Gerald learns that you buried his idea?
 Won’t his Q1 reaction be worse than if you had dealt with him honestly earlier?
 See Answer C.

 Just Accept the Boss’ Ideas, Even if You Disagree

 This strategy, choice B, negates your skills as a Q4 collaborative leader.
 You were put in charge of this event because you are supposed to work with the many people involved in making it a big success.
 That includes Gerald.

 The difference between this answer and the previous one is that this one allows bad ideas to make it into your project!
 This is Q2 acquiescence–a natural, initial reaction to how to deal with a condescending boss.
 Trust that with a Q4 approach, you can manage Gerald’s Q1 behavior.
 You are in charge, not Gerald.
 See answer C, which keeps Gerald as an important player, while also helping him handle rejection when your decision goes against him.